-Regional CampusStudents in the Regional campuses are to be guided by the normal opening hours for the campuses as advised by the Campus Managers.
+Students at rural campuses are to be guided by the normal opening hours for the campuses as advised by the Campus Managers.

-Students who are unable to make tuition payments for a semester in full may contact the Student Financial Services (SFS) Unit or their Campus Manager to discuss the tuition financing options available.
+PAYMENT PLAN: Students who are unable to make tuition payments for a semester in full may contact the Student Financial Services (SFS) Unit or their Campus Manager to discuss the tuition financing options available.
 The finalisation of such arrangements is a requirement for the completion of the registration process each semester.